wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

           parent: 'sshd'
           srcip: '192.168.1.33'

-At the beginning of the example you can see the full log of an event.
-This input log firstly goes through the pre-decoding phase.
-In this phase, general information, such as a time stamp, a host name, and a program name, is extracted when a syslog-like header is present.
+At the beginning of the example, you can see the full log of an event.
+This input log first goes through the pre-decoding phase.
+In this phase, general information, such as a timestamp, a hostname, and a program name, is extracted when a Syslog-like header is present.

 In the next stage, the decoder extracts information from the log that is left.
 In this example, the decoder only analyzes the remaining: ``Connection closed by 192.168.1.33``.